ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 - Methylation

 **Usage**
-All the available data can be sliced and diced as per users exquisite research problem to run downstream analysis including but not limited to pathway enrichment , differential expression , TMB, cross study summary statistics.
+All the available data can be sliced and diced as per users' exquisite research problem to run downstream analysis including but not limited to pathway enrichment, differential expression, TMB, cross-study summary statistics.

-Comprehensive curation done for ontologies related to disease,tissue, source , publication, sample (control/pertubation) etc enables the to easily integrate the data from different assays (expression , mutation etc. ) and different cohorts (BRCA,LUAD etc) for multi-omics integration analysis for putative biomolecular discovery.
+Comprehensive curation is done for ontologies related to disease,tissue, source , publication, sample (control/pertubation) etc. that enables them to easily integrate the data from different assays (expression , mutation etc. ) and different cohorts (BRCA,LUAD etc) for multi-omics integration analysis for putative biomolecular discovery.

-In conclusion, TCGA remains holy grail for cancer researchers and the all novel findings will facilitate diagnosis, treatment, and cancer prevention.
+In conclusion, TCGA remains a holy grail for cancer researchers and all the novel findings will facilitate diagnosis, treatment, and cancer prevention.

 **Level of curation**
-Though meticulous efforts have been done at TCGA to structure and standardise the data, none the less some hurdles still exits in accessing and analysing the data.
-Polly aims to reduce and where possible completely eliminate these barriers by standardising molecular nomenclature (e.g genes will be represented as HGNC ids, and conversions from other formats like Ensemble will be done whenever necessary) and representing sample IDS across study/Repository.
+Though meticulous efforts have been done at TCGA to structure and standardise the data, none the less some hurdles still exists in accessing and analyzing the data.
+Polly aims to reduce and where possible completely eliminate these barriers by standardizing molecular nomenclature (e.g genes will be represented as HGNC ids, and conversions from other formats like Ensemble will be done whenever necessary) and representing sample IDs across the study/Repository.

 **Dataset Level**

-Comprehensive curation done for ontologies related to the below
+Comprehensive curation is done for ontologies related to the below fields-

 1. Cancer Type/Project
 2. Disease Type